Major Change: Touching Loose Impediments or Ground in a Penalty AreaGolf's New Rules

-- There will no longer be any special restrictions when a ball is in a “penalty area” (the expanded designation for the area that includes what are now called water hazards).
+- There are no longer any special restrictions when a ball is in a “penalty area” (the expanded designation for the area that includes what were previously called water hazards).

-- A player will be allowed to touch or move loose impediments and touch the ground with hand or club (such as grounding the club right behind the ball) for any reason, subject only to the prohibition on improving conditions for the stroke (see new Rule 8.1a).
+- A player is allowed to touch or move loose impediments and touch the ground with hand or club (such as grounding the club right behind the ball) for any reason, subject only to the prohibition on improving conditions for the stroke (see Rule 8.1a).

 Reasons for Change:

-This has created confusion and complications in applying the Rules, such as needing to decide when a player was or was not “testing”, what constitutes touching “as a result of or to prevent falling”, and similar questions about applying the many exceptions.
+This created confusion and complications in applying the Rules, such as needing to decide when a player had or had not “tested”, what constituted touching “as a result of or to prevent falling”, and similar questions about applying the many exceptions.

-The current prohibitions have led to penalties that some view as overly harsh, such as:
+The previous prohibitions led to penalties that some viewed as overly harsh, such as:

 - Where the breach was so inconsequential that the player could not have gained any advantage or where even a careful player could not have avoided the penalty, and

-- In a televised competition, where the breach could not be detected by the player or others on the course and was discovered only through later video review.
+- In a televised competition, where the breach could not have been detected by the player or others on the course and was discovered only through later video review.

-Treating a penalty area the same as the general area for these purposes will simplify the Rules, reduce confusion and eliminate unnecessary penalties.
+Treating a penalty area the same as the general area for these purposes simplifies the Rules, reduces confusion and eliminates unnecessary penalties.